pfpimenta/GUI_these_rammouz/README.md

 ## how to run
 // TODO

+## features

+// TODO
+- allows to add/remove new components to the system, saving them for future simulations
+- does not allow invalid inputs for new components added to the system

 ### Context
 In a project of improving the work done by RAMMOUZ Ramzy in his thesis "Optimisation de la gestion d’énergie dans les systèmes embarqués", I will develop an interface to simplify the execution of the simulation, thus facilitating future reuse and continuation of this work.